"A belief in a supernatural source of evil is not

 ancient writings has now become the "Word of God", usurping the authority

-of the one person who was authentic.
+of the one person who was authentic and authorized to fill that role.
 While only one of these books of the Bible is

 a trustworthy eyewitness account of what the Creator did and said while